UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

--  Anyone with a *DataCrate* zip file can unzip it, notice that there is a `CATALOG.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using machine readable XML, JSON or bespoke metadata formats.
+-  Anyone with a *DataCrate* zip file can unzip it, notice that there is a `CATALOG.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on.
+This is intended to be more user friendly than simple zipping or bagging of files or using machine readable XML, JSON or bespoke metadata formats.

 -  Repository managers can put *DataCrates* on the web with the `CATALOG.html` file giving a detailed 'peek' inside the dataset's contents and context.